PowerofMoll/Digging-Deep---A-fancreation-to-Blood-on-the-Clocktower/Minion/Gargoyle/README.md

 *Nothing misses my watch.*

 ### **The Gargoyle finds someone to follow, and kills their prey.**
-- The player nominated by the player chosen by the Gargoyle can die at any time during that day, not only when the nomination happens.
+- The player nominated by the player chosen by the Gargoyle can die at any time during that day and the next night, not only when the nomination happens.
 - The Gargoyle can choose an evil player so they can direct the kill.
 - As a storyteller you can be inclined to make any kills the Gargoyle can do, generally it is more helpful to only kill if the kill will help the evil team.